 Today the name Wigan Pier refers to the area around the canal at the bottom of the Wigan flight of locks on the canal.
 The nearby Trencherfield Mill was a cotton mill built in 1907, it has now been transformed into apartments, however, the ground floor still houses the world's largest working steam engine and is open to the public on Sundays.

 The Pier to Pier route forms part of the National Cycle Network (NCN) and has been given the route number NCN562 by Sustrans.

 The route was officially opened on Sunday 16th June, 2013 when an organised ride of the route was held followed by a family fun day at Burscough Wharf.

-Cycle HIre is available at various locations throughout Southport.
+Cycle HIre is available at the Eco Centre, Esplanade, Southport.